-There are four major types of bike suspension, front, rear, seatpost and the saddle suspension.
+There are four significant types of bike suspension, front, rear, Seatpost, and saddle suspension.

-This suspension type isn’t quite as popular, but it allows the rear end of the bike to bend and soften the ride even more-so than just the front suspension allows for.
+This suspension type is less popular but allows the bike’s rear end to bend and soften the ride even more so than just the front suspension allows.

-This cool suspension type is located on the post that your seat attaches to.
-It have just a little bit extra give so that potholes don’t hurt you.
+This excellent suspension type is located on the post that your seat attaches to.
+It has just a little extra give so that potholes don’t hurt you.

 Most bikes that I have found tend to have this type of suspension.
-These are those little springs that you see on the underside of your bike seat.
+You see these little springs on the underside of your bike seat.